-Though may social media platforms exist it is best to decide which ones are best for your hotel.
-For example twitter, Instagram, Facebook and Google+ all offer opportunities to visually showcase your hotel once you’ve snapped a quick photo.
+Though many social media platforms exist, it is best to decide which ones are best for your hotel.
+For example, Twitter, Instagram, and Facebook all offer opportunities to visually showcase your hotel once you’ve snapped a quick photo.
 Other platforms like Youtube may not be such a good idea, unless you have the time and resources to invest in scripting, recording, and editing high-quality video.

 Details are important too.
 Put in the work and fill out as many fields as possible on each post.
-For example Instagram and Facebook both give you the option to input your location.
-You might be tempted to skip this step but doing so would be a missed opportunity for your hotel to reach new audience members that are doing their research using location tools, and it might give you hotel Facebook post ideas by keeping in mind the location.
+For example, Instagram and Facebook both give you the option to input your location.
+You might be tempted to skip this step, but doing so would be a missed opportunity for your hotel to reach new audience members.
+This audience is doing their research using location tools, and it might give you hotel Facebook post ideas by keeping in mind the location.
 Take the extra step and fill out each field as best as you can.

 Another great way to get more eyeballs on your content is by tagging whenever possible.
 Perhaps you are featuring a local attraction or are posting about an upcoming concert in the area.
 Both of these are great opportunities to use a tag.
-When people search on social media for their favorite attraction or celebrity, they can stumble across you post while looking for information about what you featured.
+When people search on social media for their favorite attraction or celebrity, they can stumble across your post while looking for information about what you featured.
 When this happens, it is common for users to click on the post and eventually make their way onto your hotel’s social media profile to peek at the rest of the feed you’ve been sharing.
 The same goes for hashtags.
-It goes without saying that you do not want to miss out on these valuable opportunities that are already at your fingertips.
+You do not want to miss out on these valuable opportunities that are already at your fingertips.